Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 #### The process of using a multi-sig wallet generally follows these steps:

 1. Asset Storage: Funds or digital assets are sent to and stored within the multi-sig smart contract itself.

+2. Transaction Proposal: To initiate a transaction (e.g., sending funds, interacting with another smart contract), a proposal is created within the multi-sig interface.